 #5 Key Takeaway

 Trim and remove any dead leaves on your plants.

 I remember trying almost everything and still getting algae.
 I completely forgot that I didn’t clean my aquarium filter for a few months, and it was overloaded with bacteria.

 It wasn’t doing a good job of properly filtering the water.

 Remove and clean your filter in a bucket of aquarium water.
 You don’t want to kill all of the beneficial bacteria on it.
 But you don’t want an abundance.

 Get some nerite snails or shrimp.
 They’re known for eating algae and can help you keep it under control.

 They are fantastic at eating any extra waste that the fish don’t eat.
-You know all that light colored organic waste that piles up?
+Do you know all that light-colored organic waste that piles up?
 Often referred to as detritus.
 Snails and shrimp will eat it, helping you keep your water balanced.

 #7 Key Takeaway

 Snails and shrimp are a great way to help you keep your algae under control.
 It won’t be a ‘cure,’ but it’s a good way to contain it.